lexflame/Synology_Kinopoisk/README.md

 ###### 📖 English / 📖 [简体中文](README.zh-CN.md)

-This project is a video information plugin for Synology **Video Station**.
+This project is a video information plugin for Synology **Video Station** for import movie data from KinoPoisk DB.
 It provides a way to fetch metadata from websites other than the default ones.

 * Implemented in Python without any third-party dependencies.